 11- Store of value.

 In order to make the Ubinodes token adaption easier and faster, it is used for financial transactions within our ecosystem, especially for physical goods exported across borders.
 This would result in three phenomena making the Ubinodes token a good store of value, why because its value rises thanks to scarcity.

 Also, there is a price-floor that protects the value of the token by not reducing below a certain point.
 Notwithstanding volatility of any magnitude, this price-floor will always go up from time to time.
-Agreements signed in place is encouraging parties to adopt the Ubinodes token, not in a coercive way but through the inherent value of the organization and word of mouth.
+Agreements signed in place are encouraging parties to adopt the Ubinodes token, not in a coercive way, but through the inherent value of the organization and word of mouth.